mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Pothole over 1 metre in length, 12th November :- [8410113](https://www.fixmystreet.com/report/8410113)
 - Light sensor is not detecting vehicles problem, 12th November :- [8410151](https://www.fixmystreet.com/report/8410151)
 - Baby carriers and other housing furniture and items been dumped, 12th November :- [8410032](https://www.fixmystreet.com/report/8410032)
-- Heavy flooding on Cheltenham Road East, prior to junction with Heathdean Road.
-As this has never flooded in the past, suspect this is due to new cycleway works., 12th November :- [8409932](https://www.fixmystreet.com/report/8409932)
-- A pothole in road problem, 12th November :- [8410010](https://www.fixmystreet.com/report/8410010)

 <!-- fix_marker ends -->